JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tutorial.md

 print(stats)
 ```

-For comparison, we present the same problem and output using the JuMP route:
+For comparison, we present the same problem and output using JuMP:
 ```@example ex2
 using JuMP, Ipopt